dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/UserAuth/_getUsernameFromToken

-**Description:** Retrieves a user's username from a valid session token.
+**Description:** Retrieves a username from a valid session token.

 **Requirements:**
-- A session `s` exists with the given `token`.
+- (For success) A session exists with the given `token`.
+- (For error) No session exists with the given `token`.

 **Effects:**
-- Returns the username of the user associated with session `s`.
+- (For success) Returns the username of the user associated with the session.
+- (For error) Returns an error message indicating an invalid token.

 **Request Body:**
 ```json